Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool creates 'split-pane synchronized animation with multiple views' and specifies it renders '2-4 panes in a grid layout, combining 3D visualizations with time-series graphs.'
-This is specific (verb+resource+output format) and distinguishes it from sibling tools like 'animate' or 'render' which handle single animations or renders.
+The description clearly states the tool creates a split-pane synchronized animation with 2-4 panes combining 3D visualizations and time-series graphs, outputting a GIF or PNG sequence.
+This distinguishes it from siblings like 'animate' (likely single-pane) and 'render' (static).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.